h-cheema/AutoHotKey___Volume-Control-Script/README.md

 &nbsp;
 ## Why use this script?
-* This script saved me a lot of time and effort whenever I had to change my volume, switch between speakers and headphones, or mute my microphone, headphones or speakers.
+* This script has saved me a lot of time and effort whenever I've had to change my volume, switch between speakers and headphones, and mute my microphone, headphones or speakers.
+I did these actions several times a day and it was usually a tedious process until I started using this script.
 I wanted to share this with others so they could benefit from it too.

 &nbsp;
 ## How to use this script
+Once the script is installed and running, these are the default key-combos to activate the shortcuts.
+They can be changed to your preference by editing the script with notepad or an IDE.
+(Check the section "Modifying this script")

+LEGEND: Winkey = Windows Key
-* Winkey + Scroll mouse wheel up = increase volume
+* [Winkey] + [Scroll mouse wheel up] = Increase headphones/speaker volume
-* Winkey + Scroll mouse wheel down = decrease volume
+* [Winkey] + [Scroll mouse wheel down] = Decrease headphones/speaker volume
-* Winkey + Pressing mouse wheel = mute speakers
+* [Winkey] + [Pressing mouse wheel] = Mute headphones/speaker
-* Winkey + z = Mute microphone
+* [Winkey] + [z] = Mute/Unmute microphone

+###### Note: Every time the audio device is changed or the microphone is muted, a text notification will display in the bottom right of your screen and fade away within 2 seconds.
+The notifications do no appear for volume adjustment nor for muting the headphones/speakers since windows does this already.

 &nbsp;
 ## How I use this script:
 * I have a USB sound card (plugged into the rear of my computer) for my desktop speakers, and I use the built in headphone jack in the front of my computer for my headphones and microphone.
 Whenever I wanted to switch between headphones and speakers, I had to either unplug my headphones from the jack, or change the device from the windows task bar speaker icon.
 This script turned all of that process into a single click.

+&nbsp;
+## Modifying this script